08 March 2013

 04 March 2013

-Doctor Who, the complete Fourth series (starring David Tennant and Catherine Tate)
+Doctor Who, the complete Fourth series (David Tennant, Catherine Tate)

 Long before we reached the end of Doctor Who series Three, I had put Series Four on my wishlist, and was given it for my birthday last year.
-So we were able to start watching Series Four almost immediately - although it has taken us about six months to complete it.
+So we were able to start watching Series Four almost immediately.
+But with lack of time and other commitments, it has taken us about six months to complete it.

 Season Four is the last full season with David Tennant as the Doctor.
 There is a great first episode featuring Kylie Minogue, of all people, as a waitress called Astrid.
 She would have made a good companion to the Doctor - they got along extremely well - but alas, it was not to be.